GianpaoloBranca/SoftwareEng2/scratches/RASD.md

 We divide the goals in two sections, the first one which contains the goals achieved by modules of the application, and the second one, containing goals achieved by an embedded system installed on the vehicle.

 The system must:
+    - [G0] Make the user able to access to the system.
     - [G1] Allow the clients to find an available car within a selected radius around his or a specified location.
     - [G2] Allow the clients to book a car and pick it up.
     - [G3] Monitor the usage of the car and charge the client with the right fare.
     - [G4] Incentivize a correct usage of the service to allow as many as possible users to use the same car without the need of the service of an operator.
     - [G5] Ensure a correct distribution of cars in the recharging stations according to the available plugs.
     - [G6] Allow operators to manage and monitor the state of all the cars and notify them when maintenance is needed on a specific vehicle.
     - [G7] Allow management system to set up and modify parameters of the system.
     - [G8] Provide a real time, interactive, pleasant and transparent user experience.

 ## 3 Boundaries of the system